 When will the maps be updated?

-CAL FIRE has begun the planning process for updating the FHSZs in 2020.
-The latest technologies will be used in the mapping and will include new factors now available including land use changes, new significant wind event data, as well as a model that is more spatially detailed.
+CAL FIRE has been busy working to develop a new model for the maps, and will be working to roll out the new draft maps in 2022.
+The latest technology and science are being included into the maps and will include new factors like land use changes, significant extreme wind event data, as well as a model that is more spatially detailed.

 Why are fire hazard severity maps being updated?

 The hazard maps are being updated to more accurately reflect the zones in California that are susceptible to wildfire.
 The hazard mapping process will incorporate new science in local climate data and improved fire assessment modeling in determining hazard ratings.